 In 1982, APICCA changed its name to the Certification Board of Infection Control (CBIC).
 The organization is now called the Certification Board for Infection Control & Epidemiology (still CBIC) to reflect current practice, which encompasses applied epidemiology.

-CHICA-Canada is a national, multidisciplinary professional association for those engaged in the prevention and control of infections.
-CHICA-Canada is committed to the wellness and safety of Canadians by promoting best practice in infection prevention and control through education, standards, advocacy and consumer awareness.
+IPAC Canada/PCI Canada is a national, multidisciplinary professional association for those engaged in the prevention and control of infections.
+IPAC Canada/PCI Canada is committed to the wellness and safety of Canadians by promoting best practice in infection prevention and control through education, standards, advocacy and consumer awareness.